Tais19991/Python-Projects/README.md

-### Simple games and smh like that can be found here 🔺
+### Simple command-line games, text encryption tools and smh like that can be found here 🔺